JoeyStanley/jekyll-for-designers/_posts/2022-10-20-prevelar-raising-american-speech.md

 <img width = "85%" src="/images/plots/prevelar/stanley2022_figure9_bw.png">

 Unfortunately, it looks like the Figure 9 in my physical copy is just a black-and-white version of the online map, rather than the one specifically for print.
 This is especially confusing because the print version specifically mentions the slashes even though they're not there.
-Oh well: more people will read the online version anyway.
+Oh well.
+More people will read the online version anyway.

 ### Boustrophedonic plots